Generic Name: deutetrabenazine (doo TET ra BEN a zeen)

 If you are switching from a similar medicine called tetrabenazine (Xenazine), take your first dose of deutetrabenazine one day after your last dose of tetrabenazine.

-Austedo is usually taken 2 times per day with food and a whole glass of water.
+Austedo is usually taken 1 or 2 times per day with food and a whole glass of water.

 Do not crush, chew, or break a tablet.
 Swallow the tablet whole.
 Tell your doctor if you have trouble swallowing the tablet whole.